A new James Lind Alliance Research Priority Setting Partnership has started and we invite people to take part.

 To arrive at an agreed, prioritized ranking of treatment uncertainties in asthma that need further research, by developing a collaboration of patients, carers and clinicians, facilitated by the James Lind Alliance Working Partnership between Asthma UK and the British Thoracic Society.
 Continue reading

-This overview of methods for prioritisation was written several years ago to underpin development work at the James Lind Alliance (JLA).
+This overview of methods for prioritisation was written several years ago to underpin development of the James Lind Alliance (JLA) approach.